mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### disabled_orgs

-Comma-separated list of organization IDs for which to disable Grafana 8 Unified Alerting.
+Comma-separated list of organization IDs for which to disable Mosaicoo 8 Unified Alerting.

 ### admin_config_poll_interval